Déirdre de Búrca

-Déirdre de Búrca (born 22 October 1963) is a former Irish Green Party politician who served as a Senator from 2007 to 2010, after being Nominated by the Taoiseach.
+Déirdre de Búrca (born 22 October 1963) is an Irish former Green Party politician who served as a Senator from 2007 to 2010, after being Nominated by the Taoiseach.

 She was a Wicklow County Councillor and a Bray Town Councillor from 1999 to 2007.

 Background

 Born in Cork, she grew up in Loughlinstown, County Dublin, where she attended Ursuline Convent, Cabinteely (now Cabinteely Community School), and Carysfort College where she qualified as a primary school teacher.
 She later studied psychology at University College Dublin and worked for Rehab Ireland as a psychologist.

 She was a member of Wicklow County Council and Bray Town Council for the Green Party.
 She was first elected in 1999 for the Bray district, and was returned with an increased vote in 2004, when she was also returned to the Town Council.

 De Búrca attracted controversy when it was found she was recording a meeting of Wicklow County Council.
 She claimed the meetings were being held in an undemocratic fashion, and Councillors were not sufficiently accountable, particularly in relation to planning and rezoning decisions.

 She ran for election to Dáil Éireann on two occasions but was not elected: at the 2002 general election for the Wicklow constituency, and also at the 2007 general election in the same constituency.

 She unsuccessfully contested the 2009 European Parliament election for the Dublin constituency.